-Our board of directors has established an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Research and Development Committee.
-Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee operates under a written charter.
-Each such committee reviews its respective charter at least annually.
-A current copy of the charter for each of our Committees is posted on the Investors & Media section of our website, https://ir.pliantrx.com/.
+Our Board has established an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Research and Development Committee.
+Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee and Nominating and Corporate Governance Committee are views its respective charter at least annually.
+A current copy of the charter for each of our Committees is posted on the Investors & Media section of our website, https://ir.pliantrx.com